TITANForecast/frontend/docs/DOCKER_COMPOSE_README.md

 ## Next Steps

 1. **Test Multi-Tenant Features**: Use the sample data to test dealer switching
-2. **API Development**: Build out the Core API and Data API endpoints
+2. **Frontend Development**: Build out the Next.js application features
 3. **Database Schema**: Extend the schema as needed for your use case
 4. **Integration Testing**: Test the complete flow from frontend to database
 5. **Performance Testing**: Load test the local environment